torchbox/torchbox-frontend/README.md

 2.  **Configure.**

     If you don't want to run the backend component locally then you will have to change the `http://localhost:8000/graphql/` string in your `gatsby-config.js`.
-To use the live site CMS uses `https://cms.torchbox.com`.
+To use the live site CMS use `https://cms.torchbox.com/graphql/`.
 Obviously don't edit the live CMS data to test your changes though, and don't commit the change to the `gatsby-config.js` file.

     Note that if you change the endpoint in `gatsby-config.json` you need to restart gatsby to pick up the changes.
 A restart is also often needed to pick up changes published in the CMS.